VictorChavdarski/CSharp-Web-Server/README.md

-Create specific HTTP response classes - TextResponse, for example Implement the ToString method for the HTTP response class Implement the routing table for storing and retrieving request mapping Use the routing table in the HTTP server for actual request-response matching Separate the URL and parse query string if it exists
+Create specific HTTP response classes - TextResponse, for example Implement the ToString method for the HTTP response class Implement the routing table for storing and retrieving request mapping Use the routing table in the HTTP server for actual request-response matching and execution Separate the URL and parse query string if it exists Introduce the option to use the request by storing request-response function in the routing table

 Tasks:
 Working controllers